 Throughout the Americas there is a continued struggle between colonial/neoliberal order and Indigenous cultures.
 Political and economic conflict continues to function as a catalyst for the movement of bodies, labor, and consumer goods.
 The exhibition pulls from a constellation of references that chart patterns drawn from a range of geographic and cultural contexts, such as pigeon races in Old Havana, the spiritual forces of a curandera (healer) in El Salvador, and the paths of hurricanes moving through Caribbean waters—haptic images that are factual and ethereal.
 Relics such as devalued currency, found wood, cheap plastic, waterfall lamps, and a pigeon egg, function as reminders of past sites.

 The exhibition acknowledges the Clemente Soto Vélez Cultural and Educational Center’s mission of fostering arts and culture amongst immigrant and local communities in New York City.

 Participating artists: Esperanza Mayobre, Frances Gallardo, Carlos Jaramillo, Palo Cháán (Patricia Domínguez and Guadalupe Maravilla) and Òscar Moisés Díaz.

-Organized by Alva Mooses & Florencia Escudero
+Curated by Alva Mooses & Florencia Escudero

 The Clemente | LES Gallery | 107 Suffolk Street, 1st floor | NYC 10002